 - See what progress looks like: Being able to see what the next steps are to improve their essential skills further.

-Every half term, children will be introduced to one or two essential skills via an assembly, focused lesson or a social story.
+Every term, children will be introduced to two/three essential skills via an assembly, focused lesson or a social story.
 Children will have opportunities to develop in the skills across the curriculum.

 Autumn 1: Aiming High and Staying Positive

 Spring 1: Home learning challenges linked to all skills to support well-being of all pupils

 Summer: Problem Solving and Creativity